rassul3003/rassul3003/README.md

 # Hi there 👋

-- 🎓 M.S in Computer and Data Science
+- 🎓 M.S in MTech and Data Science Fellow

 - 🌱 Constantly learning to write better code